 Using readability tools can help you better understand how to write at this level.
 Generally, though, you want to keep your sentences short, simple, and straightforward.

 Does your agency or organization need assistance with website accessibility or ADA compliance?
 We can help.
-Call Applied Development today at 410.571.4016 or contact us on the website.
+Call Applied Development today at (410) 571-4016 or use the online Contact Us form.